Nicoivazquez/Grit_study_EDA/README.md

 # Grit Study EDA

-> 👋 Hello I'm Nico a Economist turned Data Scientist currently based in Miami.
+> 👋 Hello, I'm Nico an Economist turned Data Scientist currently based in Miami.
 Feel free to contact me if you find yourself enjoying this project.
 Welcome.

 # ☎️ Contact information